Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

-Ellis and Stark pioneered the use of Markov analysis for characterizing scanpaths \cite{ellistark} in an attempt to go beyond visual inspection of the eye movement traces and application of a subjective test for similarity of such traces.
+Ellis and Stark pioneered the use of Markov analysis for characterising scan paths \cite{ellistark} in an attempt to go beyond visual inspection of the eye movement traces and application of a subjective test for similarity of such traces.
 In particular, they challenged the assumption of what they defined ``apparent randomness'', that many studies at the time were supporting in terms of either simple random or stratified random sampling \cite{ellistark}.
-To this end (see Figure \ref{Fig:stark}), they defined regions of interest (ROI) defined on the viewed picture, each ROI denoting a \emph{state} into which the fixations can be located.
+To this end (see Fig. \ref{Fig:stark}), they defined regions of interest (ROI) defined on the viewed picture, each ROI denoting a \emph{state} into which the fixations can be located.
 By postulating that the transitions from one state to another have certain probabilities, they effectively described the generating process for these sequences of fixations as Markov processes.

-This way, they were able to estimate the marginal probabilities of viewing a point of interest $i$, i.e., $P(X = s_i)$, and the conditional probability of viewing point of interest $j$ given previous viewing of point of interest $i$, i.e., $T(X = s_j \mid X = s_i)$, where $s_i, s_j$ are states in the state-space $S$ (see Figure \ref{Fig:stark}).
+This way, they were able to estimate the marginal probabilities of viewing a point of interest $i$, i.e., $P(X = s_i)$, and the conditional probability of viewing a point of interest $j$ given a previous viewing of a point of interest $i$, i.e., $T(X = s_j \mid X = s_i)$, where $s_i, s_j$ are states in the state-space $S$ (see Fig. \ref{Fig:stark}).

-By comparing expected frequency of transitions according to random sampling models with observed transition frequencies, they were able to assess the statistically significant differences occurred (subject-by-subject basis with a chi-square goodness-of-fit test on the entire distribution of observed and expected transitions).
+By comparing expected frequency of transitions according to random sampling models with observed transition frequencies, they were able to assess the statistically significant differences that occurred (subject-by-subject basis with a chi-square goodness-of-fit test on the entire distribution of observed and expected transitions).
 Thus, they concluded that ``there is evidence that something other than stratified random sampling is taking place during the scanning'' \cite{ellistark}.
-In a further study \cite{hacisalihzade1992visual}, examples have been provided for exploiting the observable Markov chain as a generative machine apt to sample simulated scanpaths, once the transition matrix has been estimated / learned from data.
+In a further study \cite{hacisalihzade1992visual}, examples have been provided for exploiting the observable Markov chain as a generative machine apt to sample simulated scan paths, once the transition matrix has been estimated / learned from data.